kosowski76/golang_fibonacci_sequence_tdd/README.md

     'Given0shouldReturn0()' and for other positive n values 'GivenXshouldReturnY()'

  ## 02.01.
-Designing algorithms and tests
+Designing algorithms and tests.

     The function is supposed to return 1 for hour 1 (i.e. we implement hour 0, but we will never return it)